 In the past you used Azure, or Google, or AWS for your Cloud environment.
-Nowadays as an organization, you have a lot of things in many different Clouds, also in cooperation with suppliers, partners, and customers.
-The Cloud games have become more complex – including their own data center.
+Nowadays as an organization you have a lot of things in many different Clouds, also in cooperation with suppliers, partners and customers.
+The Cloud games have become more complex – including its own data center.
 But how?

 As Cloud adoption gains significant momentum, complexities in the Cloud compound, and vendor infrastructure continues to mature.
 Along with this growth comes differentiation, as various vendors become increasingly specialized for certain applications.
 This has given rise to strategies that are employing multiCloud architectures to improve specific workloads and reduce latency as well as costs.

 It has long been the case that organizations that migrate to the Cloud, initiated this process by selecting one Cloud vendor and using the toolsets and features that were available on this platform.
 As the vendor’s offerings would mature, those organizations on the platform would mature along with it.
 Initially Cloud’s offerings were simple.
 Often these were limited to VMs, storage and networking solutions.
 Fast forward to today and nearly every week new and specialized features are unveiled allowing vendors to specialize in certain offerings.